subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 [CustomProDB]( http://dx.doi.org/10.1093/bioinformatics/btt543) Generate custom protein FASTAs from exosome or transcriptome data.
 The reference protein set can be filtered by transcript expression level (RPKM calculated from a BAM file), and variant protein forms can be predicted based on variant calls (SNPs and INDELs reported in a VCF file).

-> ### {% icon comment %} Comment
+>>       **Comments**:
-> Annotations CustomProDB depends on a set of annotation files (in RData format) to create reference and variant protein sequences.
+>> Annotations CustomProDB depends on a set of annotation files (in RData format) to create reference and variant protein sequences.
 Galaxy administrators can use the customProDB data manager to create these annotations to make them available for users.
->
+>>
 {: .comment}

-### {% icon hands_on %} Hands-on: CustomProDB Generate protein FASTAs from exosome or transcriptome data
+### Hands-on: CustomProDB Generate protein FASTAs from exosome or transcriptome data
 >
-> 1. **CustomProDB** {% icon tool %}:
+> 1. **CustomProDB**:
 >   - **Will you select a genome annotation from your history or use a built-in annotation?**: `Use built in genome annotation`
 >   - **Using reference genome**: `Human Ensembl 89 hsapiens (hg38/GRCh38.p10)`
 >   - **BAM file**: `HISAT_Output.BAM`